-And the interior is even more impressive.
-A huge entrance hall reaching all the way to the roof.
-Huge stairs make you feel like you are about to climb an ancient Egyptian or Mayan pyramid.
+And the interior is even more impressive—a vast entrance hall reaching the roof.
+Monumental stairs make you feel like you are about to climb an ancient Egyptian or Mayan pyramid.

 It could be Covid, but hopefully, it’s a permanent feature: they have a route through the museum that makes it more of a story.

 The first room is ‘Live Science.’
 A room full of skeletons and animals, but also scientists.
-No, not the skeleton of scientists, living scientists.
-You can actually see them at work in this room.
+No, not the skeletons of scientists, living scientists.
+You can see them at work in this room.
 Even better, you can ask them questions about what they are doing.

 For example, the archeologists at the back are more than happy to explain what kind of fossil they are working on and how they are going about it.
-Though, they did wear lab coats instead of Indiana Jones hats and whips.
+However, they wore lab coats instead of Indiana Jones hats and whips.

 The next room is a small conference room where an expert of the Naturalis museum is awaiting you.
 They give you a small and interactive presentation about the museum: what they do, who they are, and how they do it all.

-After this, the collections start.
-I am not going to describe them all in detail.
-These are the topics they have a collection on:
+After this, the collections start, and I will not describe them all in detail.
+These are the topics they have a display on:

 - Life: With a huge collection of animals and plants from all over the world.

 - Death: Because of the obvious relation with life.